This might be a controversial blog.

-This Thanksgiving I was in constant contact with relatives scattered around the world: one niece in London by Facetime, another niece in Hungary by BEAM robot, and friends around the world by Skype, Facetime and Beam.
+This Thanksgiving, I was in constant contact with relatives scattered around the world: one niece in Greece by FaceTime, another niece in Florida by Beam robot, and friends around the world by Skype, FaceTime and Beam.

 100 Years Ago… holiday contact with distant relatives either didn't happen, happened through infrequent snail mail, or rarely through a long trek by horse and buggy.
-Ultimately you were stuck with the locals – which is fine – unless the people you love were a world apart…
+Ultimately, you were stuck with the locals — which is fine — unless the people you loved were a world apart…

 50 Years Ago… a long-distance phone call served as the high-tech mode of 'connectedness.'
 The telephone offered reasonably immediate communications, except on holidays (for those of you who remember) when you couldn't actually get a line out ("All lines to that country are currently busy, please hang up and try later").
 And, oh, by the way, it was really expensive.

-The bottom line is that technology allows us to more intimately connect with friends and family who are geographically distant and this, from my opinion is a really good thing.
+The bottom line is that technology allows us to more intimately connect with friends and family who are geographically distant, and this, in my opinion, is a really good thing.

 So, what's the problem?
-Why concerns over "distraction and the isolation"?
+Why concerns over "distraction" and "isolation"?

 We (humans) tend to prioritize spending time with those people who bring us the most enjoyment or satisfaction.

-We can blame the technology all we want - BUT this means messaging our best friends rather than having conversations at a dinner table with distant relatives with whom we have little in common seems like a better way to spend our time.
+We can blame the technology all we want… BUT this means messaging our best friends rather than having conversations at a dinner table with distant relatives with whom we have little in common. which seems like a better way to spend our time.

-We can force it and try really hard -- be polite, do the right thing.
-But when the barrier to connection drops so low that we can ditch the uncle and chat with our buddy, it's a tough thing to avoid.
+We can force it and try really hard — be polite, do the right thing.
+But when the barrier to connection drops so low that we can ditch the uncle and chat with the buddy, it's a tough thing to avoid.

-The point here is that the quality of the connection is skyrocketing, and the barrier to connection is plummeting.
+The point here is that the quality of our connection is skyrocketing, and the barrier to connection is plummeting.